 - a.
-Junior and senior football game quarters shall be 12 minutes as per timing regulations of the Football Canada Rulebook. - b.
-Four downs, one yard neutral zone.
+Junior and senior football game quarters shall be 12 minutes as per timing regulations of the Football Canada Rulebook. - Four downs, one yard neutral zone.
 Effective September of 2017, SDSSAA senior will move to full Canadian Amateur rules (3 down football). - c.
 There shall be no neutral zone. - d.
 In the event that a Team B player goes offside and breaks the plane of the line of scrimmage before the ball is snapped, play shall be stopped only if contact with a Team A player is made (rule 4.2.3). - d.
 The ball can be scrimmages all the way up to the defense's goal line - e.
-The ball cannot be scrimmages inside the offense's 1 yard line. - 7.
-NOSSA regulations will be adopted pertaining to game ball size (must be the official CIS / CFL size and weight). - 8.
-One coach may meet with his team on the field during time outs.
+The ball cannot be scrimmages inside the offense's 1 yard line. - f.
+On special team plays, defenders cannot be lined up over the center or in the A gap (the A Gap is the Gap between the Center and Guard).
+Penalty Illegal Procedure Defence 5 yards.
+The center (long snapper) must remain on the line of scrimmage until the ball is kicked.
+Penalty Illegal man down field 5-yard penalty - 7.
+NOSSA regulations will be adopted pertaining to game ball size (must be the official CIS / CFL size and weight).